-Coverage.
+CS Senate Bill 742, Companion Bill CS HB 815 - Rates Payable for Workers' Compensation Coverage.
 In the determination and filing of rates payable for workers' compensation and employer liability insurance coverages, past loss experience and prospective loss experience within and without the state are factors to be considered.
 If such data is missing due to the insolvency of an insurer, prior reported data and all other relevant information may be used to assess the impact on rates.
 Amends §627.072, Florida Statutes.

-House Bill 7, Companion/Similar Bill SB 72 - Civil Liability of Business, Educational Institutions, Religious Institutions, Governmental Entities, Healthcare Providers and other covered entities for Covid Claims.
+Institutions, Religious Institutions, Governmental Entities, Healthcare Providers and other covered entities for Covid Claims.
 These bills provide for named entities' immunity from civil causes of action for Covid related claims.
 Civil immunity is granted to companies that have made a good faith effort to substantially comply with authoritative or government-issued health standards for protection against Covid.
 If a good faith effort was made, the defendant company is immune from civil liability.
 If there was no good faith effort, there can be a basis for such a claim if at least gross negligence is proven by clear and convincing evidence.
 A civil cause of action for a Covid related claim must be filed or commenced within one year after the cause of action accrues.
 Amendments filed but denied.
 The bill passed the House.

 CS Senate Bill 72, Companion Bill HB7 - Civil Liability of Employers for Covid claims, Companion Bill to HB 7.
 See description of Bill summary HB 7 above.
 Amendments filed.
-SB 72 passed the Senate and is now in House Messages to be considered on the House floor.
+SB 72 passed the Senate with amendments.
+On March 25, 2021, SB72 was read a third time on the House floor and passed with 83 yeas and 31 nays.
+SB 72 will now go to the Governor.
+The bill becomes effective upon becoming a law.
+Bill engrossed.
+Governor approved.
+CS/SB 72.
+Chapter No. 2021.001.